Please read these guidelines before heading out to the festival!

 - Small iPod docks in campsites are permitted, providing that you are considerate of your neighbours.

-- If you have a small iPod dock and you recieve a request from the EFF team to turn it down or off, you must comply.
+- If you have a small iPod dock and you receive a request from the EFF team to turn it down or off, you must comply.

 - No Fires or Fireworks - Total Fire Ban in the camp sites.